MartianDreamer/MartianDreamerLerntDeutsch/_posts/2025-05-23-cheatsheet.md

 Example:

 * Ich sehe den Jungen ohne seinen Mantel.
-* Wir kaufen einen TIsch und einen Schrank für deinen Vater.
+* Wir kaufen einen Tisch und einen Schrank für deinen Vater.

+## Dative

+The dative case it is mainly used for:

+* the indirect object, i.e., a person or thing
+* to whom or to which something is done

+Example:

+* Der Lehrer gibt der Frau ein Buch.